elm/compiler/README.md

 Areas for further work:
 -----------------------

 Error messages need work in general.
-Syntax and Parsing errors are reported, but the messages are not very helpful.
-Type errors currently go unreported.
+Syntax, Parsing, and Type errors are reported, but the messages are not very specific.
 I hope to fix this as soon as possible.

 If you are interested in making a large contribution, please contact me at `info (at) elm-lang (dot) org` so that we do not duplicate any work!